-I’ve finally finished The Industries of The Future by Alec Ross, a book I’ve already referenced here, here and here.
+I’ve finally finished The Industries of The Future by Alec Ross.
 As the name suggests it is a thorough look at what lies ahead, from the point of view of the former Senior Adviser for Innovation to Hillary Clinton when she was Secretary of State.
 Taking care to constantly root his observations in humanity, Ross rapidly sweeps through the roles that will be played by robotics, code, data, the Internet of Things, artificial intelligence and much more.
 By grounding his observations in humanity I am referring to repeated references to history, perception and anecdote.

 An unfortunate many of these kinds of books end up defeated by their own techno-utopianism.
 Written by participants or long-time watchers, many fail to grasp the effects so much of this change will have on those currently out of the loop – without capital, connections, requisite knowledge, who live in the periphery, or are the wrong gender or race.
 Ross takes a global view here, and his coverage of advances in Africa, especially, was better than I had seen before.
 He has a remarkable point of view – growing up the child of immigrants and relatively poor, but most recently coming in contact with many leaders of countries, companies and academia.
 The diversity of coverage and emphasis is not perfect, obviously, but better than I’ve seen.